-Is it Safe?
+Is Cairo Safe?

+Is Egypt safe?
+Absolutely!
 While bad things can happen anywhere and everywhere, I never felt unsafe not even once during my time in Cairo.

 Side Note: I traveled to Cairo with my husband and while I didn’t get the feeling that I would be uncomfortable in any situation without him, solo female travelers may attract more attention from men.

-Best Time to Visit
+Best Time to Visit Cairo

-October until April is considered high season in Cairo as the weather is more bearable than the sweltering summer months.
+October until April is generally considered the best time to visit Egypt and Cairo is no exception.
+The weather is more bearable than in the sweltering summer months.
 High temperatures in the winter months range from 57-72°F and in summer the highs can reach 104°F. Rainfall is sparse.

-How to Budget for Your Trip
+How to Budget for Your Trip to Cairo

 Our 45-minute Uber ride from Cairo to Giza cost us less than $3 USD.
 Our thick American brains cannot figure out how the price of both gas and time could possibly make that trip worth it for the driver!

-What to pack for Egypt
+What to Pack for Egypt